Mustapha Carayol: Middlesbrough

 Carayol signed for Middlesbrough on a three-year deal on 1 August 2012, for an undisclosed fee.
-Upon joining Middlesbrough, Carayol stated he cannot wait to play in the second level high tier and that the move expressed his delight.
+Upon joining Middlesbrough, Carayol stated he could not wait to play second-tier football.

 Carayol made his Middlesbrough debut in the first round of League Cup, in a 2–1 win against Bury.
 After missing the start of Middlesbrough's league campaign, due to a hamstring injury, Carayol returned in the second round of the League Cup against Gillingham on 28 August 2012, in which he scored his first goal for the club.
 He scored his first league goal for Middlesbrough on 15 September 2012, against Ipswich Town on his home debut, scoring in stoppage time in a 2–0 victory.
 However, Carayol soon suffered a knee injury that kept him out for four months.
 Carayol made his return team return in mid–January and then scored on his return from the first team, in a 3–2 loss against Barnsley on 9 February 2013.
 Then on 16 April 2013, Carayol scored in a 1–0 home win over Nottingham Forest.
 Carayol later finished the 2012–13 season, making 18 appearances and scoring three times.

 In the 2013–14 season, Carayol scored in a 1–1 home draw with Sheffield Wednesday on 31 August 2013.
 Four weeks later, on 21 September 2013, he then scored again, in a 3–3 draw against AFC Bournemouth.
 Carayol later scored two more goals of 2013 against Leeds United and Birmingham City.
 Carayol then scored four more goals towards the end of the 2013–14 season against Bolton Wanderers, a brace against Blackpool and Nottingham Forest.
 However, on 18 March 2014, Carayol ruptured his anterior cruciate ligament against Bournemouth in a 0–0 draw, which would keep him out for the remainder of the season and also a large proportion of the following 2014/15 season.
 Despite the injury, Carayol finished 2013–14 season, making 33 appearances and scoring eight times in all competitions.

 After his loan spell at Brighton & Hove Albion came to an end, Carayol signed a contract with the club on 28 April 2015, keeping him until 2018.
-However, just a two-year left to his contract, Carayol left the club by mutual consent.
+However, with two years remaining on his contract, Carayol left the club by mutual consent.
 During his time at Middlesbrough, Carayol has become affectionately known as Muzzy.